brendengerber/personal-budget/README.md

 * Generic functions use arguments to build dynamic queries which can be reused on any table regardless of columns.
 * Queries are paramaterized to prevent SQL injection.
 * Dynamic table and column names are escaped to prevent SQL injection.

+### 2. User inputs validated and sanitized
+* All user input is validated and sanitized before being used or storeed in order to prevent XSS

 ### 3. Data stored in database.
 * All data is stored in a PostgresSql database.